-Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Leptospirosis (Weil's disease), Cryptosporidium and other diseases caused by indirect contact with rats, cattle, etc. High Low Medium Low Discomfort or infection through direct or indirect contact with dog faeces.
+Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Leptospirosis (Weil's disease), Cryptosporidium and other diseases caused by indirect contact with rats, cattle, etc. Wash hands before eating, particularly if handling mosses growing on riverbanks and pond margins.
+Use antiseptic gel.
+High Low Medium Low Discomfort or infection through direct or indirect contact with dog faeces.
 Be careful when searching for bryophytes around car parks and next to well used footpaths.
 Wash hands and/or use antiseptic gel after handling bryophytes.
 High Low High Low Abuse or assault from members of the public Be polite to members of the public and take the opportunity to explain the work of BBS members.
 High Low High Low Injury (and death) from attack by wild, feral or domestic animals, including livestock Do not approach potentially dangerous animals.
 Take advice from landowner on whether any livestock need to be avoided.
 High Low Medium Low Losing direction (may exacerbate other hazards) Stay within sight and earshot of other members of the group at all times.
 Let leader know if you intend to be out of sight or will depart early.
 If you find yourself lost stay where you are, attempt to contact the leader by mobile phone and wait to be found (or return to meeting point if you are sure of the route back).
-Low Low Low Low
+Medium Medium Low Low